Last Updated on by

 Several companies are using web scraping services to stay at the forefront in the competition.
 Companies are scraping online social networks for behavioral data, complex financial data and others to understand market trends and customers’ behavior.
 Web scraping converts HTML form to another format such as XML to make it more understandable and extract data from websites.

-Some of the worst Web Scraping headaches are experienced by the companies when their competitors scrape their website to gain strategic advantages.
+Some of the worst Web Scraping headaches are experienced by the companies when their competitors crawl their website to gain strategic advantages.
 Scrapes are usually done by software that extracts valuable data from the website and modify it according to customers’ preferences.
 Most web scrapers do not pay attention to the fine line between stealing and collecting information.
 Almost every website has a copyright statement that protects the information on the website legally.
 However, it entirely depends upon the scraper to read the information and follow it ethically.
 For instance, a regional software company had to pay $20 million fine for illegally scraping website of a noted database company for gaining some strategic information.

 There have been several others cases wherein data scrapers did serious harm to person and organization involved.
 Some of these illegal scrapers have been penalized while others are still carrying on illegal activities freely.
 In today’s world, it poses as our single biggest challenge to protect our information and website from illegal scraping and crawling.